Free: Healthy 5-Ingredient Meals EbookGet It Now

-This healthy vegetable detox soup recipe is a delicious and nutritious way to eat a healthy bowl of vegetables and chicken.
-It includes a variety of vegetables (plus plenty of ideas on ways to add in more vegetables or swap some below), and unlike some recipes that include only veggies, this one is a chicken detox soup for a protein boost.
+This healthy detox soup recipe is a classic, delicious and nutritious way to eat a bowl of vegetables and chicken.
+It includes a variety of veggies (plus plenty of ideas on ways to add more or swap some of them).
+Unlike some recipes that include only veggies, this one is a chicken detox soup for a protein boost.
 Make a big batch and you’ve got one of the best easy, healthy soup recipes for meal prep.

-If you prefer a detox cabbage soup, you can add cabbage to this soup (see instructions below under the Ingredients section) OR try my beef cabbage soup recipe, which is also great for detox.
+If you prefer a detox cabbage soup, you can add cabbage to this soup (see instructions below under the ingredients section).
 For other healthy meals you can prep ahead, try Greek chicken meal prep bowls or mason jar salad for lunch, or egg muffins for breakfast.
 Feeling under the weather?
 Pair this soup with a Starbucks medicine tea for an ultimate soothing combo that’ll help you feel better in no time.

 - Fresh and light taste